 When we weren’t training or competing I would spend a lot of my time in the paddock with the yearlings.
 There were about 8 of them, they always ran up to see us and were very inquisitive.
 As they were only a year old (some even younger) they hadn’t been handled much other than being touched so they were relatively wild.
 After riding and competing with Ray for a year or so, he decided to gift me with a horse of my own.
 Legend was my favourite of the yearlings.
 I had dreamed for years of one day having a horse of my own and this was an incredible gift.
 Ray offered to “break” Legend in for me, so I could ride her.
 I would go out to the farm to watch, and in some situations help with “breaking” when Legend was around 2 years old.
 When I was able to ride her, Ray brought her to Canberra for me to keep her at the local horse paddocks close to where I lived.
 From the time Legend was “broken” I would ride her as often as I could, I made friends at the paddocks and we would go riding together almost every week.
 Horses have been an enormous part of my life from a young age.
 I would spend every waking minute thinking about them, drawing them, reading about them spending time with them and riding them.

 However, my whole life revolved around riding horses, not loving them.
 It was cruelty and exploitation.
 I was very accustomed to the normalcy of horses being used for entertainment and pleasure.
 Even though I loved, and still do love, horses, I wasn’t considering the perspective of the horse, instead only imposing my own desires on them.
-Cognitive dissonance is a too common issue in relation to the use of all animals around the world.
+Cognitive dissonance is a too common issue in relation to the use of all non-human animals around the world.
 Most of us are against animal cruelty.
-If we saw someone kick a dog on the street we would intervene, but then we continue supporting circuses, zoos, fishing, animals being killed for food and horse riding/racing — to name a few forms of cruelty that most people do not even acknowledge as being cruelty.
+If we saw someone kick a dog on the street we would intervene, but then we continue supporting circuses, zoos, fishing, non-human animals being killed for food and horse riding/racing — to name a few forms of cruelty that most people do not even acknowledge as being cruelty.

 In 2013 I went vegan.
-At first, I hadn’t even considered the idea of horse riding not being consistent with my morals until my husband (boyfriend at the time) pointed out to me that it was a form of animal exploitation.
+At first, I hadn’t even considered the idea of horse riding not being consistent with my morals until my husband (boyfriend at the time) pointed out to me that it was a form of exploitation.
 This got me thinking.